 single-sided deafness

-Single-sided deafness is deafness on one ear combined with (normal) hearing on the other ear.
-This condition is found also in cochlear-implanted subjects after single-sided cochlear implantation.
+Single-sided deafness (SSD) is defined by deafness on one ear combined with good hearing on the other ear.
+A similar condition is found in binaural deafness and single-sided cochlear implantation.
+The impact is particularly extensive when SSD appear during childhood.

 We investigated the effects of such a condition on the representation of both ears in the auditory cortex (Kral et al., 2013).
-In hearing animals, stimulation at the contralateral (opposite) ear results in earlier and more activity than stimulation at the ipsilateral (same-side) ear (figure right, top).
-We found an extensive reorganization favoring the hearing ear in single-sided deafness (figure right, bottom).
-The effect was strongest if the onset of single-sided deafness was early in life - there was a sensitive period for this reorganization.
-The results demonstrated a hemispheric specificity of the reorganizations (Kral et al., 2013b).
-Finally, binaural processing was extensively degraded in this condition (Kral et al., 2015; Tillein et al., 2016).
+In hearing animals, stimulation at the contralateral (opposite) ear results in earlier and stronger activity than stimulation at the ipsilateral (same-side) ear (figure right, top).
+In SSD, we found an extensive reorganization favoring the hearing ear (figure right, bottom).
+The effect was strongest if the onset of single-sided deafness was early in life - there was a sensitive period lasting ~4 months in cats, corresponding to 3 years in children.
+A hemispheric specificity of the reorganizations was observed (Kral et al., 2013b).
+Binaural processing was extensively degraded in congenital SSD (Kral et al., 2015; Tillein et al., 2016).
+While normally the binaural response is stronger than the sum of the monaural responses, this was not the case in SSD animals (Tillein et al., 2016).
+The hearing ear tended to dominate the response, with small and mainly inhibitory influence of the deaf ear (Hubka et al., 2024).

 AURAL PREFERENCE SYNDROME:

-Based on corresponding results for speech understanding in children (Illg et al., 2013; 2018), we propose the existence of an “aural preference syndrome” in early single-sided hearing (Gordon et al., 2015).
+Based on corresponding results for speech understanding in implanted children (Illg et al., 2013; 2019), we propose the existence of an “aural preference syndrome” in early single-sided hearing (Gordon et al., 2015).
 It is characterized by:

 1. 1.Absence of peripheral (auditory nerve) asymmetry

-2. 2.Early onset of single-sided deafness, not preceded by periods of bilateral hearing.
+2. 2.Early onset of single-sided deafness, typically not preceded by periods of bilateral hearing.

 3. 3.An asymmetry in behavioral (speech) performance after binaural restoration of hearing (e.g. with cochlear implants) favoring the previously better-hearing ear.

-4. 4.Severe deterioration of auditory localization ability and binaural fusion.
+4. 4.Severe deterioration of binaural fusion and auditory localization ability.

-Subjects with aural preference syndrome will show the tendency to prefer the previously better hearing ear by consciously attending to this ear in binaural hearing.
-In consequence, behavioral performance will be weaker on the other ear, and learning will be delayed on the weaker ear.
-Thus, the behavioral cosequence will be a “stronger”, preferred ear, and a “weaker” ear.
+Subjects with aural preference syndrome prefer the previously better hearing ear by consciously attending to this ear in binaural hearing.
+In consequence, behavioral performance is weaker on the other ear, and learning is delayed.
+The behavioral cosequence is a “stronger”, preferred ear, and a “weaker”, non-preferred ear.
+Existing children data support such condition in congenital asymmetry lasting longer than 2-4 years (Gordon & Kral, 2019).
+Improvements in speech understanding were present but small and very slow (years) in in the late-implanted ear (Illg et al., 2019).

 Amplitude-latency functions of Pa components of the LFP along the recording position in field A1.
 In hearing controls, stimulation at the contralateral ear generates faster and larger responses.
 In single-sided deaf animals, the hearing ear generates faster and larger responses (Brain 2013).